hannestschofenig/tschofenig-ids/aiss-token/draft-tschofenig-rats-aiss-token.md

 {::include cddl/aiss-profile.cddl}
 ~~~

-# Verification
+# AISS Token Appraisal

-To verify the token, the primary need is to check correct encoding and signing
+To process the token by a Verifier, the primary need is to check correct encoding and signing
 as detailed in {{sec-token-encoding-and-signing}}.
 In particular, the Instance
 ID claim is used (together with the kid in the COSE header, if present)
 to assist in locating the public key used to verify the signature covering the token.